A Married Woman: Plot

-The next morning, the maid tells Charlotte a story of a ribald love-making session with her own husband.
+The next morning, the maid tells Charlotte a story of a ribald sex session with her own husband.
 For this narrative, Godard borrowed from Louis-Ferdinand Céline's Death on Credit, which he acknowledges indirectly in the film.
 Charlotte then attends a fashion photo-shoot at a swimming pool and eavesdrops at a nearby café as two teenage girls discuss their love lives and first sexual encounters.

 Charlotte goes to the doctor and learns that she is pregnant.
 She does not know which man is the father and asks the doctor about contraception, leading to a discussion of the relationship between love, sexual pleasure, and conception.

 Charlotte then goes to Orly Airport for an assignation with Robert, as previously arranged, before he has to fly to Marseille to act in a production of Racine's Bérénice.
 They meet in the back of the airport's cinema, during a screening of Night and Fog, Alain Resnais's documentary about the Holocaust.
-Partway through the film, they leave the theater separately and rendezvous at the airport hotel to make love.
+Partway through the film, they leave the theater separately and rendezvous at the airport hotel to have sex.
 During their time together, Charlotte questions Robert about love.
 They hold hands on the mattress of the bed, echoing the opening shots of the movie.
 As Robert prepares to leave, they both say - one after the other - C'est fini ("It's over.").
 Fin ('End') appears on screen.